0xgh057r3c0n/ClonePhish/README.md

 2. **Access the Cloned Website:**

-   Open a web browser and navigate to the server address printed in the terminal, e.g., `http://192.168.29.95:8080/`.

-3. **Monitor Logs:**

-   The tool will log captured system information and form data to the terminal and save them to files:
+  Once the server is running, you can access the cloned site locally.
+The tool will log system information and user inputs to Terminal,You can access it by navigating to `http://192.168.29.95:8080/` in your web browser.

-   - `stolen_credentials.txt` for user credentials.
-   - `system_info.txt` for system information.

 ## Example Output